Peptides Vietnam LogoPeptides Vietnam

 Q: Should I stack Cagrilintide with a GLP-1 peptide?

 A: The CagriSema combination (Cagrilintide + Semaglutide) showed excellent Phase 3 results.
-Stacking with Semaglutide or Tirzepatide is popular but doses should be kept conservative when combining.
+Stacking with Semaglutide (see the semaglutide Vietnam guide) or Tirzepatide (see the tirzepatide Vietnam guide) is popular but doses should be kept conservative when combining.
 Start with lower doses of both and titrate carefully.

 Q: How does Cagrilintide compare to Retatrutide?